David Anuar’s translations into Spanish of twelve poets from the 2022 residency appear in Iowa Literaria #5.

 A vast majority of the inhabitants are children, only half of whom attend primary school.
 A small percentage reach secondary school, and of them, a dozen or so are given scholarships to universities in Nairobi.
 An entire generation has grown up in the camp, where there is essentially no work and nothing to do.
 Peace will probably not come to Somalia for a long time, and the one hope is relocation in the West.
 Each year, a total of about 1500 refugees are admitted in the US and Canada, the UK, the Netherlands, and Australia.

-In June, a small delegation of American writers visited Dadaab, sponsored by the International Writing Program in Iowa and the US State Department, with the collaboration of the UNHCR.
+In June of 2009, a small delegation of American writers visited Dadaab, sponsored by the International Writing Program in Iowa and the US State Department, with the collaboration of the UNHCR.
 Christopher Merrill, director of the IWP; Kelly Bedeian, IWP Program Officer; and the writers Tom Sleigh, Terese Svoboda, and I met with primary and secondary school students, and ran impromptu writing workshops.
 In various classes, students were asked to write about a dream they had had (or invented), or about something good or terrible they had done, among other assignments.
 After about a half-hour of writing, everyone (including some of the teachers) read their works aloud, often to general merriment.

 We were, at the least, a novelty.
 They had never met an outsider not connected to some relief organization, someone who came with nothing more to offer than some conversation with the outside world, with which they have almost no contact.
 Unlike American students, they had never been asked to express themselves “creatively,” had never written anything that wasn’t checked for grammar and spelling and then graded.
 It was obviously the first time that a few hours of school were pure fun.